awortmann/awortmann.github.io/_pages/companion/skill-based-manufacturing/index.md

 ### Research Method

-With this survey, we answer the following research questions
+With this survey, we answer the following main research questions

 - RQ 1.
 Who is using skills for which purpose?
 - RQ 2.
 What is a skill?